 - Leadership: Music directors and composers must guide musicians and singers by preparing musical arrangements and helping them achieve the best possible sound.

 - Musical talent: To become a music director or composer, one must have musical talent.

 - Perseverance: Music directors and composers need the determination to continue submitting their compositions after receiving rejections.
 Also, reviewing auditions can be frustrating because it may take many different auditions to find the best musicians.

 - Promotional skills: Music directors and composers need to promote their performances through local communities, word of mouth, and social media platforms.
 Good self-promotional skills are helpful in building a fan base and getting more work opportunities.

 The average pay for music directors and composers in the United States ranges from $23,100 to $125,200 as of May 2019.

 The specific pay depends on factors such as level of experience, education and training, geographic location, and specific industry.

-Employment of music directors and composers is projected to grow 6 percent from 2016 to 2026, about as fast as the average for all occupations.
+Employment of music directors and composers is projected to show little or no change from 2018 to 2028.

 The number of people attending musical performances, such as symphonies and concerts, and theatrical performances, such as ballets and musical theater, is expected to remain steady.
 Music directors will be needed to lead orchestras for concerts and musical theater performances.
 They also will conduct the music that accompanies ballet troupes and opera companies.